 Ma Petite Jamaica

-Known for being London’s first Caribbean diner, Ma Petite Jamaica has been brightening up the streets of Camden for years and has just opened a brand-new spot in Shoreditch, bringing their unique brand of good time vibes to east Londoners.
+Known for being London’s first Caribbean diner, Ma Petite Jamaica has been brightening up the streets of Camden for years and last year opened a second spot in Shoreditch, bringing their unique brand of good time vibes to east Londoners.
 With its lively reggae bar and booze-filled bottomless brunches served every weekend, a meal here is always a vibrant affair.
 The menu is made up of Caribbean classics like oxtail stew, curried goat with rice and peas and fiery jerk chicken, and there’s Red Stripe on tap as well as plenty of rum-heavy cocktails to get you in the mood.
 If you can’t manage a Jamaican jaunt this year, a visit to Ma Petite Jamaica might just be the next best thing.

 4-6 Inverness Street, Camden, London NW1 7HJ